 (ii) Relative atomic mass (Ar):

-The atomic mass of an atom as compared to mass of Carbon-12, is called relative atomic mass e.g. relative atomic mass of Hydrogen (protium i.e. 1H1) is 1.0078 amu.
+The atomic mass of an atom is compared to the mass of Carbon-12, which is called relative atomic mass e.g. relative atomic mass of Hydrogen (protium i.e. 1H1) is 1.0078 amu.

 (iii) Average atomic mass (Ar):